 The silver medaler taco with smokey pork, avocado, pickles, and a chile-mezcal sauce.

-“Cheese taco” gives us visions of dry white tortillas and shredded cheddar microwaved for 45 seconds.
-Our low expectations were blown out of the water on this one.
-The cheese is substantial and has protein-like consistency, and it’s paired with avocado, pickled jicama, and a peanut sauce.
-We know it sounds weird, but we promise it’s good.
+Our expectations were blown out of the water on this one.
+The cheese is substantial and it’s paired with avocado, pickled jicama, and a peanut sauce.

 Lightly battered fish, basil, herb custard, and crispy rice for texture.
 Give it a little squeeze of lime, and you’ve got yourself a pretty darn good taco.